What’s the Buzz

 Anyone can develop a stye & chalazion.
 However, the risk is higher if:

-A pre-moistened medicated cleansing wipe can help relieve symptoms of a stye on the eyelid caused by infection.
+A pre-moistened medicated cleansing wipe or baby shampoo can help relieve symptoms of a stye on the eyelid caused by infection.
 Medicated cleansing wipes can also give you relief from chalazion symptoms due to clogged oil produced by a meibomian cyst.

 A larger chalazion may need to be treated with a steroid shot (cortisone injection) to bring down the swelling.